openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

    :linenos:

     let n = 1
-       // Typescript: treats 'n' as having type number
+       // TypeScript: treats 'n' as having type number
        // ArkTS: treats 'n' as having type int to reach max code performance

     console.log(n / 2)
-       // Typescript: will print 0.5 - floating-point division is used
+       // TypeScript: will print 0.5 - floating-point division is used
        // ArkTS: will print 0 - integer division is used